Guiding Development

 Development seems to be way above the limits as set by the growth laws.
 What are you doing to control and limit growth?
 I do not want Arvada and Golden to ever meet.
 Please protect our open space!

-Mik asked over 4 years ago
+Mik asked about 5 years ago

 Residential projects that are within Golden’s jurisdiction are managed through the City’s 1% growth ordinance, and you can read more about how that process works by going to https://cityofgolden.maps.arcgis.com/apps/MapJournal/index.html?appid=c684204680db432091edfa253ce33327 This does not, however, pertain to commercial projects, which are not restricted in number but must adhere to Golden’s zoning code and Site Plan review process.
 You can read more about the associated regulations and public hearing process for new development projects at https://cityofgolden.maps.arcgis.com/apps/MapJournal/index.html?appid=0276905c44494b56b486bbc00f3792b8